ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ### Limitations (2025)

-- Requires Python 3.11+ and a type checker that supports it (Pyright does well, mypy still partial)
+- Requires Python 3.11+ and a type checker that supports it (PyRight does well, mypy still partial)
 - Can't yet mix `TypeVar` and `TypeVarTuple` freely in all places
 - Still not supported in some older tools or linters